ryichando/webpapers/README.md

 docker-compose run --rm webpapers python3 main.py papers
 ```

-`index.html` will be generated in the `papers` directory, which you can browse on your favorite web browsers.
+This can take a while depending how many papers to process.
+When complete, `index.html` will be generated in the `papers` directory, which you can browse on your favorite web browsers.
 You may edit `config.ini` in the directory to change settings.

 # Some rules